tparisi/Vizi/README.md

 Vizi
 ====

-A Framework for Creating Interactive 3D Applications
+A Framework for Building Interactive 3D Applications in WebGL